read-write-web/read-write-web/README.markdown

     Content-Length: 0

-In order to be able to access protected.n3 you need to use a WebID enabled certificate when connecting and add that WebID to the list of
+In order to be able to access protected.n3 you need to use a WebID enabled certificate when connecting and add that WebID to the access controlfile .meta.n3

     $ curl -k -i -E src/test/resources/JohnDoe.pem https://localhost:8443/2012/private.n3
       Enter PEM pass phrase: